 After being dropped by their labels, those three cousins now set out to unite the best underground MC's of Staten Island and Brooklyn.
 In 1992 they linked up with old friends Ghostface Killah, Inspectah Deck, Method Man, Raekwon the Chef, U-God, and Masta Killa.
 They approached their first single, Protect Ya Neck, with a grass roots zeal.
 In an era before streaming they pressed just 500 copies and sold them directly to record stores and DJs.
 By the following year, Wu-Tang's de-facto leader RZA had secured the group a deal with Loud Records/RCA while also maintaining solo rights for each member.
 The grand strategy was to release a hot album and follow it up with projects centering around each member.
 Strength in numbers.

 Enter The Wu-Tang (36 Chambers) was not merely a hot album, but a cornerstone of hip hop that established the group's unique and irresistible Eastern aura onto both the contemporary scene and for generations to come.
 Beyond the 1983 Gordon Liu picture Shaolin and Wu tang, the name of the collective of MC assassins spawns from the Wudang mountains.
 Among the secluded hills of the Wudang is home to a complex of Taoist temples and monasteries.
-And for the sobriquet of Staten Island, Shaolin, it originates from a Bhuddist temple of the Song Mountains in China.
+And for the sobriquet of Staten Island, Shaolin, it originates from a Buddhist temple of the Song Mountains in China.

 1979's The Mystery Of Chessboxing is another pivotal film to the lore of Wu-Tang clan.
 The film's obscure blend of chess and Kung-Fu reflects both the cerebral nature and mix of cultures that Wu-Tang combines.
 Beyond the classic track "Da Mystery of Chessboxin'" bearing the film's name, Ghostface Killah takes his alias from the main antagonist, The Ghost Faced Killer.
 While Masta Killa assumed his name from the alternate title of the 1978 Shaw Brothers film The 36th Chamber of Shaolin.

 The influence of Kung-Fu cinema on Wu-Tang Clan is in more than just their name, RZA's countless samples of English-dubbed lines, or obscure lyrical references.
-It is about their transcending of cultures, weaving together Taoist and Buhddist principles with the experienced street teachings of Black American poverty.
+It is about their transcending of cultures, weaving together Taoist and Buddhist principles with the experienced street teachings of Black American poverty.
 The Wu-Tang Clan from the lands of Shaolin embody the essence of the Eastern discipline.

 Your soul has just been taken through the 36 chambers of death, kid.